OjoLego/Scorers/README.md

 The project utilizes Bloc state management to handle data updates and interactivity, ensuring that UI elements reflect changes in real-time.

 ## Data Integration
 Mock JSON data is used to populate all UI components, ensuring realistic data rendering without relying on backend integration during the assessment phase.
+The only exception is the match incidents section, which leverages a different approach to display event data dynamically and accurately within the UI.

 ## Design Fidelity
 The UI layout matches the provided Figma design in terms of: